|Quayam Srae||Elf adventurer (al=31) and sorcerer, husband of Gristel||M 190|

 11th October, 2486, dawn: The sky is clear.
 It is 7°C on the ground, but a steady wind of 40 kph is blowing out of the west.
 Quayam, Gristel, and Thristen slept in their armor, and they now emerg from their shelter, climb over the enclosure wall and run to the market square.
 Eleven mounted knights charge from the north into the square and draw to a halt.
 They have with them a horse equipped for battle with no rider and five pack horses.
 Today is the day of the slave market.
 The warehouses around the market square are full of slavers and their stock.

-The knights with the axes go to the western warehouse.
+The knights go to the western warehouse.
 They issue the same warning.
 The door opens.
 They enter and free seven sapien slaves.
 There is a scream from inside, as of someone in horror, and a grunt, as of someone in pain.
 A knight emerges wiping fresh blood from his sword onto a white cloth, laughing and grinning.
 There is sobbing from inside, and a moment later a hobgoblin woman rushes out of the warehouse and attacks the knight with the bloody sword, scratching at his armor and cursing at him.
 A second night stabs her from the side with his sword, killing her.
-He appears to be in a state of extacy as he looks pulls his sword from the woman's body and holds it up to the light of the rising sun.
+He appears to be in a state of extacy as he pulls his sword from the woman's body and holds it up to the light of the rising sun.

 The leader of the knights dismounts and strikes both of the killers upon their heads with his mailed fist, one after the other.
 "I ordered you: no killing!
 I will have you excommunicated for this.
 Get back on your horses."